Are you a prospective MPH student? We have a new website designed just for you. Check it out!

-Public Health has been defined as the "the science and art of preventing disease, prolonging life and promoting health through organized efforts and informed choices of society, organizations, public and private, communities and individuals."
+C.-E.A.
+Winslow, a pioneer in public health, defined public health as the "the science and art of preventing disease, prolonging life, and promoting health through organized efforts and informed choices of society, organizations, public and private communities, and individuals."

 Opportunities in Public Health are rapidly expanding.
 MPH graduates would be eligible for roles throughout the Public (including City/ State/ Government) and Private (including for profit and not-for-profit sectors) health and allied sectors.
 Such roles include, but are not limited to: